JMS55/jms55.github.io/content/posts/2023_09_12_bevy_third_birthday/index.md

 It's not something I've mentioned at all yet, but one of the things I've been spending a _lot_ of time on the past several months is a project I'm calling bevy_solari.

 Bevy currently has support for direct lighting - i.e., simulating the light coming from a light source, and hitting a surface.
-In real life however, light dosen't just stop at the first surface it hits.
+In real life however, light doesn't just stop at the first surface it hits.
 Light bounces around a scene, leading to mirror or blurry reflections, color bleeding, micro-shadows, and more.
 Simulating these many bounces of light is called global illumination (GI), and tends to be very expensive and slow to do in real time.
 Without GI, however, lighting tends to look kinda off, and a lot less prettier.

 Most games tend to approximate global illumination via baked static lighting methods such as lightmaps, irradiance volumes, and environment maps, as well as very limited dynamic methods such as planar reflections, light/reflection probes, and screen-space raytracing.
 Of these, Bevy currently only supports environment maps and SSAO, although I know that some people are working on implementing the other methods.